rafalp/Misago/dev-docs/plugins/hooks/check-see-category-permission-hook.md

 #### `action: CheckSeeCategoryPermissionHookAction`

-A standard Misago function used to check if the user has a permission to see a category.
+Misago function used to check if the user has a permission to see a category.
 Raises Django's `Http404` error if they don't.

 See the [action](#action) section for details.